KunSam2002/MLOps/README.md

 Go to [Comet ML](https://www.comet.com/signup?utm_source=thepauls&utm_medium=partner&utm_content=github) and create a FREE account.

-After, [follow this guide](https://www.comet.com/docs/v2/guides/getting-started/quickstart/) to generate an API KEY and a new project, which you will need within the course.
+After, [follow this guide](https://www.comet.com/docs/v2/guides/getting-started/quickstart/) to generate an API KEY and a new project.

 **Note:** We will use only Comet ML's freemium plan.